saurabharch/elasticsearch-client/README.rst

 The Elasticsearch codebase (currently 0.20.0.Beta1-SNAPHOT) was used as a starting point for the project.

-Unfortunately, the code needs some modifications to get refactored.
+Unfortunately, the code required some modifications.
 These are the main changes applied to the code while factoring out client code from the Elasticsearch codebase.
 The list may be incomplete.

 - using jsr166y as implemented in JDK 7